mistakia/nano-community/docs/introduction/how-it-works.md

 Nodes then observe votes for each block, once they see a block get enough votes to reach quorum, that block is confirmed.
 This means that a balance-weighted majority of Representatives have observed this block, added it to their ledgers, and voted for it.

-Due to the lightweight nature of blocks and votes, the network is able to reach confirmation for transaction ultrafast, often in under a couple seconds.
+Due to the lightweight nature of blocks and votes, the network can reach confirmation for transaction ultrafast, often in under a second.

 <a href="https://docs.nano.org/protocol-design/orv-consensus/" target="_blank">Learn more about Open Representative Voting</a>